 On your Mac, open the FaceTime app and sign in with your Apple ID if you’re prompted to do so.
 Then search for contacts or manually enter new phone numbers or email addresses and simply click the Video option.

-You can also make a Group FaceTime call from the Messages app by going to the conversation, clicking Details, then clicking the Video call.
+You can also make a Group FaceTime call from the Messages app by going to the conversation, click Details, then click the Video call.

 How to use a Memoji in FaceTime